 Floor-to-ceiling units make the most of the space but can make the room quite boxy, so opt for a glass front door to make the space feel more open and airy.

-It’s also a practical decision, as you can clearly see what’s in each closet and (hopefully) will encourage you to keep the space organized as everything will be visible.
+It’s also a practical decision, as you can clearly see what’s in each closet.
+This will (hopefully) encourage you to keep the space organized, as everything will be visible.

 Take inspiration from the design of your favorite boutique hotel and create a central focal point, like a beautifully dressed island or an eye-catching chandelier.

-Luxurious materials help enhance glamour: imagine multi-layered lacquers, copper, brass, engineered stone, and pieces of stuff with a pearlescent sheen.
+Luxurious materials help enhance glamour: imagine multi-layered lacquers, copper, brass, engineered stone, and pieces of stuff with an iridescent sheen.

-The Crittall-style partition keeps an elegant dressing room in the view of the bedroom for a seamless feel between the two spaces, with the added benefit of increased natural light when dressing.
+The Crittall-style partition keeps an elegant dressing room in view of the bedroom, creating a seamless feel between the two spaces and the added benefit of increased natural light when dressing.

 Use Mirrors to Create an Illusion of Space

-In the rules of design 101, use mirrors to make small spaces look bigger, so take inspiration from these dressing room ideas and replace solid cabinetry with mirrored sliding doors.
-And notice how the space will seem to be twice as big.
+In the rules of Design 101, use mirrors to make small spaces look bigger.
+So, take inspiration from these dressing room ideas and replace solid cabinetry with mirrored sliding doors.
+Notice how the space will seem twice as big.

 And for any open storage, add a mirror to the back of the shelving.
 This will display your collections and help make the room feel larger.